omri898/Predicting-the-top-nominees-for-the-NBA-MVP-award-machine-learning-self-taught-project-/README.md

 * Testing on different models such as: Ridge Regression, Elastic Net Regression, Gradient Boosting and Random Forest.

-**The tools used for this project:** Pandas, Requests, BeautifulSoup, Selenium, Matplotlib and Seaborn
+**The libraries used for this project:** Pandas, Requests, BeautifulSoup, Selenium, Matplotlib, Seaborn.

+**The machine learning algorithms used:** Ridge Regression, Elastic Net Regression, Gradient Boosting and Random Forest.

 ## Conclusion
 Working on this project was a fulfilling and challenging experience for me.
 I had to learn different techniques in web scraping, data cleaning, visualization, and machine learning.